lermana/indoorplants/README.md

 #### additional functions

-Additional functions include decomposed routines used by the aforementioned validation functions, as well as some wrappers for sk-learn's *confusion_matrix* for evaluating the performance of classifiers.
+Additional functions include decomposed routines used by the aforementioned validation functions, as well as some wrappers for sk-learn's *confusion_matrix*, for evaluating the performance of classifiers.

 --